More like this:

 The Peugeot e-208 is all very well, with its fancy French exterior design and premium interior.
 But not everyone gets along with its i-Cockpit driving position, which features a tiny steering wheel and high-set instruments.
 If you like everything else about the Peugeot but are already a member of the anti-i-Cockpit club, we’d direct your attention to the Vauxhall Corsa Electric.
 Which is essentially the same technology in plainer (or duller, if we’re being harsh) dress.

 The Corsa Electric has historically been hit by a steep upfront cost and terrible depreciation, the worst of both worlds.
-However, keen to shift more models, Vauxhall is now introducing a new version called the ‘Yes Edition’ which drops the price by more than £6,000 and means it now starts from £26,895.
+However, keen to shift more models, Vauxhall has introduced a new version called the ‘Yes Edition’ which drops the price by more than £6,000 and means it now starts from £26,895.
 Terrible name, but brilliant value for money.
 Like the e-208, there’s a 134bhp/50kWh model or a 154bhp/51kWh, with the latter offering up to 246 miles.
 Top-spec models are ludicrously expensive however – costing close to £40,000.
 For a Corsa.

 For a more in-depth look read our Vauxhall Corsa Electric review